Dark Mode Light Mode

 • This website is helpful if you want to learn about air pollution in China and how to protect your health: https://aqicn.org/map/china/

 No, foreign driver’s licenses are not valid in China.
 Expats who want to drive legally must get a Chinese driver’s license.
-Although you will not need a car, taxis are cheap, super-efficient, fast, and reliable.
+Although you will probably not need a car, taxis are cheap, super-efficient, fast, and reliable.

 A great way to meet other expats in China is to join an expat group or go to an event.
 You can also get help from social media and online forums.
 Or send an email to your embassy to ask for contacts of the expat community of your country.